cloudnativer/kube-install/docs/webinstall0.7.md

 explain:

 * Please select the version of kubernetes you need to install.
-At present, 'Kube install' supports the installation and deployment of kubernetes v1.17 ~ 1.23.
+At present, 'Kube install' supports the installation and deployment of kubernetes v1.17 to 1.24.
 Other versions of kubernetes have not been verified yet.
 * Please select the CNI plug-ins you need to install.
-At present, 'Kube install' supports CNI plug-ins such as flannel, calico, Kube router, weave and cilium.
+At present, 'kube-install' supports CNI plug-ins such as flannel, calico, Kube router, weave and cilium.
 If you need to install "cilium", please upgrade the Linux kernel to version 4.9 or above.
 * Please select your operating system environment.
 Since the lower versions of CentOS 7 and RedHat 7 may lack kernel modules, 'Kube install' provides the function of automatically upgrading the operating system kernels of CentOS 7 and rhel7 to 4.19.
 You can choose to use this function or manually optimize the operating system kernel yourself.

 <br>